vulinh64/vulinh64.github.io/blog/2026-01-01-new-year-special-java-pass-by-value.md

 Oracle said it.

-Sun said it, even before they got nom-nom'ed by the Oracle.`
+Sun said it, even before they got *nom-nom'ed* by the Oracle.

-The Java creators said it.
+The Java creators said it themselves.

 José Paumard said it (check out his video below).
 They've said it numerous times, in fact.